Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 ![Screen](./images/azdeployportal.png)

-Let's check the resource on the [Azure Portal](https://portal.azure.com).
+Let's check the resource in the [Azure Portal](https://portal.azure.com).

-On the portal, go to Resource Groups.
-In this blade, you can see the Resource Group that you created.
+On the portal, navigate to Resource Groups.
+On this blade, you can see the Resource Group we've created.

-Click on the Resource Group and there it's the resources **Resources**:
+Click on the Resource Group to expand and show the **Resources**:

 - App Service plan
 - App Service